All Episodes

 We'll continue.

-I mean, what what good of this guy's research and how much does he believe it if he'll chuck it?
+And how much does he believe it if he'll chuck it?

 Back in just a sec.

-Okay, we're back on open line Friday.
+Okay, we're back on Open Line Friday.

-Got Darren from uh from Canada with us.
+Got Darren from Canada with us.

-Here's let me give you a little bit more detail about the story.
+Let me give you a little bit more detail about the story.

-Um it is uh from the Canwest News Service.
+It is from the Canwest News Service.

-Forests may contribute to global warming, study little cooling moisture, premature at least to plant new trees to cool the earth.
+Premature at least to plant new trees to cool the earth.

 That's a bad idea.